The Leaves of Vallombrosa

 About The Leaves of Vallombrosa

-The Leaves of Vallombrosa (2017) is a theatre production by The Norwegian Theatre, based on the play by Lars Norén.
-The production is performed in the theatre's venue Scene 2.
+The Leaves of Vallombrosa (2017) was a theatre production by The Norwegian Theatre, based on the play by Lars Norén.
+The production was performed in the theatre's venue Scene 2.

 - Lars Norén - Playwright

 - Marit Tusvik - Translation

 - Anders Hasmo Dahl - Dramaturge